Matteo Canali

-Matteo Canali (Marino, 11 September 1998) is an Italian rugby union player.
+Matteo Canali (Marino, 11 September 1998) is an Italian professional rugby union player.

-His usual position is as a Lock and he currently plays for Zebre Parma in united Rugby Championship.
+His usual position is lock and he currently plays for Zebre Parma in United Rugby Championship.

 Career

 Under contract with Rovigo Delta, for 2020–21 Pro14 season, he was named as Permit Player for Benetton Rugby.

 He played for Petrarca Padova in Italian Top10 from 2021 to 2023.